In This Article

 - Reduces hair damage: Hydrolyzed keratin minimizes the damaging effects of sun exposure, heat styling, chemical treatments, and mechanical manipulation (or hair combing).

 - Smooths frizz and increases elasticity: Hydrolyzed keratin also provides a smoothing element, since it essentially acts like pouring cement into a crack.
+Dr. Cybele Fishman M.D., board-certified dermatologist with Advanced Dermatology, PC says, "Because it has a low molecular weight, especially when derived from humans and not sheep, it can penetrate the hair cuticle."

 - Rebuilds protective layer of hair: It also helps to rebuild the natural protective layer of hair from the inside by replacing lost protein and increasing each strand’s diameter, which gives it a fuller appearance.